Azaz

 Azaz is the administrative center of Nahiya Azaz and the Azaz District.

 Azaz (أَعْزَاز) is a city in northwest Syria, roughly 20 mi north-northwest of Aleppo.
 According to the Syria Central Bureau of Statistics (CBS), Azaz had a population of 31,623 at the 2004 census.
 As of 2015, its inhabitants were almost entirely Sunni Muslims, mostly Arabs but also some Turkmen.

 It is historically significant as the site of the Battle of Azaz between the Crusader States and the Seljuk Turks on June 11, 1125.
 It is close to a Syria–Turkey border crossing, which enters Turkey at Öncüpınar, south of the city of Kilis.
-It was the capital of the Syrian Interim Government.
-The pro-Turkish forces' control over the area did not end until the SIG was incorporated into the Syrian caretaker government at the end of January 2025.
+During the Syrian civil war, Azaz was included from 2016 in the Turkish occupation zones, becoming the capital of the opposition's Syrian Interim Government.

 History

 The city was known in ancient times with different names: in Hurrian as Azazuwa, in Medieval Greek as Αζάζιον (Azázion), in Old Aramaic as Ḥzz (later evolved in Neo-Assyrian as Ḫazazu).